lammps/lammps/doc/src/Howto_broken_bonds.rst

 well as the appropriate angle, dihederal, etc interactions which include the bond.
 They also trigger a rebuild of the neighbor list when this occurs, to turn on the appropriate pairwise forces.

-In the BPM package, one can either turn off all pair interactions between bonded particles or leave them on, overlaying pair forces on top of bond forces.
-To remove pair forces, the special bond list is dynamically updated.
-More details can be found on the :doc:`Howto BPM
-<Howto_bpm>` page.

 Note that when bonds are dumped to a file via the :doc:`dump local
 <dump>` command, bonds with type 0 are not included.